 Make your own Tri-groove screwdriverAs I couldn't find a local supplier, I opted to fashion my own from a spare Allen key (~4mm or 1/8") and a common triangular file.

-Process isn't as difficult and even a rough tool will be sufficient to remove the screws.
-Below was my first attempt and was successful in removing the screws.
+Process isn't as difficult as it seems and even a rough tool will be sufficient to remove the screws.
+Below was my first attempt and I was successful in removing the screws.

 The PC190HA uses the common TYWE2S module and is relatively easy to get access to the serial port pads.
 The rear cover will need to be removed to expose the IO0 pad on the TYWE2S.
 Remove the single Philips screw in the centre of the PCB.